andrevidela/Research-report/Thesis/index.md

 Another optimisation would be to follow references to see if they result in plain data constructors and replace the entire call chain by the constructor itself, and then run our optimisation.

 While both those strategies are valid they incur a cost in terms of complexity and compile time that may not be worth the effort in terms of performance results.
 They could be hidden behind a -O3 flag, but that kind of effort is probably better spend in making the ergonomics of linear types more streamlined, which would help make those optimisations more commonplace.
-Which is the topic of the next section
+Which is the topic of the next section.

 ## Making linearity easier to use